CHRONIC FATIGUE SYNDROME IS..

 Poorly Funded and Studied

-Despite Center for Disease Control (CDC) studies indicating a million patients with high rates of disability are present in the US, chronic fatigue syndrome (ME/CFS) is amongst the most poorly funded disorders, ranking in the bottom 5% in funding of the diseases and conditions the NIH funds.
-High economic costs to the nation (approx $20 billion/year) contrast with extremely low funding per patient per year (@ $4).
-Disorders of similar scope typically receive from 50 to 200 million dollars a year in funding.
-ME/CFS gets about $5 million.
+Despite Center for Disease Control (CDC) studies indicating a million patients with high rates of disability live in the US, chronic fatigue syndrome (ME/CFS) is among the most poorly funded disorders, ranking in the bottom 5% in funding of the diseases and conditions the NIH funds.
+High economic costs to the nation (approx $20 billion/year) contrast with extremely low funding rates per patient per year (@ $10).
+Even after recent increases in NIH funding, chronic fatigue syndrome still receives only about $13 million a year in funding.
+Disorders of similar scope typically receive from 50 to 200 million dollars a year.